cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

-Unfortunately with this approach it is easy to reach so called [callback hell](http://callbackhell.com/):
+Unfortunately with this approach it is easy to reach the so-called [callback hell](http://callbackhell.com/):

 ```kotlin
 // never do like this